Water: Fed FUNDS

 Document all damage on the sample Damage Assessment/System Status Forms.
 These forms can be used to quickly assess damage to various system components, where repairs are needed, and any impact to public health and safety.
 Choose from the forms below or use other forms that suit your needs.

-- WARN Water System Status Report (PDF) (1 pg, 141K): documents critical issues for water systems.
-This form also supports a request for mutual aid from a Water/Wastewater Agency Response Network (WARN).
+- Water System Status Report (PDF) (1 pg, 141K): documents critical issues for water systems.
+This form can also support a request for mutual aid/assistance from an organization such as Water/Wastewater Agency Response Network (WARN).
 See below for more information on WARN.

-- WARN Wastewater System Status Report (PDF) (1 pg, 66K): documents critical issues with wastewater systems.
-This form also supports a request for mutual aid from a WARN.
+- Wastewater System Status Report (PDF) (1 pg, 66K): documents critical issues with wastewater systems.

 - Suggested Questions for Water/Wastewater Utilities (PDF) (3 pp, 113K): helps explore issues in more depth that may emerge after a disaster or large-scale service interruption.